-The blog started with my strong willingness to help my friends learn cooking and related techniques.
+I am Mariam Sodawater, the person behind this blog.
+The blog started with my strong will to help my friends learn cooking and related techniques in 2016.

 Some basic info about me.

-- My other hobbies for which I don't have much time are reading books, hand embroidery and other art works.
+- My other hobbies for which I don't have much time are reading books, hand embroidery, and other artworks.